ChristopherJD/lsm9ds1/README.md

-# LSM9DS1 C Library
+# LSM9DS1 C/C++ Library

 ![lsm9ds1_axes.png](https://github.com/ChristopherJD/lsm9ds1/blob/master/docs/lsm9ds1_axes.png)

 ## About

-C and Python Extension library for the LSM9DS1.
+Library for the LSM9DS1 from ST Microelectronics.
+Library makes use of the Linux platform device driver "spidev".
+The library was originally written for the RaspberryPi B+.

 The LSM9DS1 provides 9 degrees of freedom (9-DOF), a 3 axis accelerometer, gyroscope and magnetometer.
 The accelerometer supports ± 2, 4, 8, or 16 g, the gyroscope supports ± 245, 500, and 2000 °/s, and the magnetometer has full-scale ranges of ± 2, 4, 12, or 16 gauss.
 It is equipped with a digital interface supporting both I2C and SPI.

 ## Install